What is Biopuncture?

 Biopuncture is a therapy whereby specific locations are injected with biological products.
 The majority of the products are derived from plants.
 Most of these injections are given into the skin or into muscles.

-Products commonly used in Biopuncture are, for example, arnica, echinacea, nux vomica and chamomile.
+Products commonly used in Biopuncture are arnica, echinacea, nux vomica and chamomile.
 Arnica is used for muscle pain, nux vomica is injected for digestive problems, echinacea is used to increase the natural defense system of the body.
 Biopuncturists always inject cocktails of natural products.
-Lymphomyosot is used for lymphatic drainage, Traumeel for inflammations and sports injuries, Spascupreel for muscular cramps.
-Injections with antiflogistics, hyaluronic acid, blood platelets, blood, procaine, ozon, cortisone or vitamin B are not considered as Biopuncture.
+These ampoules are made by European companies, such as Heel, Guna, Pluger, OTI, Steigerwald, Wala and Weleda.
+In Belgium, only Heel ampoules are registered.
+Lymphomyosot® is used for lymphatic drainage, Traumeel® for inflammations and sports injuries, Spascupreel® for muscular cramps.

 How can these dilutions actually have an effect on the body?

-Has it been proven that Biopuncture works by stimulating the immune system?
+Has it been proven that Biopuncture works by regulating the immune system?

 Biopuncturists have observed the effects of these injections for decades.
-But the problem was to convince other doctors how it really worked.
+But the problem has been to convince other doctors how it really works.
 Recent research on Biopuncture has given new insight on how these products seem to do the job.
-For example, scientific investigation has illustrated that Traumeel indeed works via the immune system.
+For example, scientific investigation has illustrated that Traumeel® indeed works via the immune system.
 In June 2004, an article was published in an important medical journal, Clinical & Developmental Immunology, which is a highly respected journal in conventional medicine.
-Your physician will be surprised to hear that the mechanisms of action of Traumeel include both inhibition of IL-1ß and inhibition of TNF-alpha secretion.
-If your doctor really wants to know more about this study or is interested in other clinical studies on Biopuncture, he or she can find more information in the textbooks on Biopuncture.
+Your physician will be surprised to hear that the mechanisms of action of Traumeel® include inhibition of IL-1ß and IL8 as well as inhibition of TNF-alpha secretion.
+Another study was published in 2014, also illustrating the effect on the immunesystem by Traumeel® on athletes (Scand J Med Sci Sports).
+If your doctor really wants to know more about these studies or is interested in other such studies on Biopuncture, he or she can find more information in the textbooks on Biopuncture.

-But how does Biopuncture work to help me with my pain or inflammation
+But how does Biopuncture work to help me with my pain or inflammations?

 Will Biopuncture help me as quickly as conventional therapies?

-It’s obvious that injections of such tiny doses are less powerful than, for example, cortisone injections.
-The dose used is too small to suppress the inflammation immediately.
-But that’s not the goal of Biopuncture!
+It’s obvious that injections of such tiny doses are less powerful than, for example, cortisone injections. as pointed out earlier, the dose is too small to suppress the inflammation immediately.
+But that’s not the goal of Biopuncture.
 We consider inflammation to be an important element of true and lasting healing.
 The goal of Biopuncture is to support the natural inflammatory processes in order to achieve a complete and natural healing of the injured tissues.
-So, we do exactly the opposite of conventional drugs.
-The pain may even get worse the next day (“reaction phase”).
+So, the primal effect is sometimes the opposite of conventional drugs.
+The pain may get worse the next day (“reaction phase”).
 Sometimes the pain may shift to other areas because the body is adapting to the new situation (“adaptation phase”).
-Biopuncturists regard these phases as positive.
+Biopuncturists regard these phases as positive signs.
 As a result, the symptomatic relief may take a while, especially when the problem has been there for months or years.
-However, when dealing with fresh injuries, these injections can give results very quickly.
+However, when dealing with fresh injuries, like sports injuries, these injections can give results very quickly, especially when dealing with healthy patients.

 Where are these injections given?

-Most people -- especially those who are apprehensive about injections because they may have had bad experiences with injections in their childhood -- are surprised at how easily and quickly these injections are given.
+Most people — especially those who are apprehensive about injections because they may have had bad experiences with injections in childhood — are surprised at how easily and quickly these injections are given.
 In fact, these injections cannot be compared to the ‘usual’ injections given in conventional medicine.
 They are not as painful as an injection in, for example, a hospital because the needle used is very fine and the quantity injected is very small.
-Most of them are given into or just under the skin, others are given into specific muscle points or into your ligaments (
+Most of them are given under the skin, others are given into specific muscle points or into your ligaments (= bands that hold your bones together).
+Your doctor doesn’t give the injections arbitrarily, but they are administered in the zone you experience as painful.
+Sometimes he needs to inject in carefully chosen spots in other areas, such as in trigger points.
+The place where your doctor injects the product is as important as the product itself.
+It’s different for each patient.
+You may have joint degeneration of the hip, and yet the biopuncturist may inject into your muscles in the thigh.
+You may suffer from headaches after a whiplash, and the biopuncturist might decide to inject into your neck ligaments.You may have a hernia in the neck, and yet the biopuncturist may inject into your muscles in the neck and shoulder to treat your arm pain.
+If after a series of weekly sessions the pain in the arm disappears, the biopuncturist will conclude that the hernia on the MRI scan was not the real cause of the pain in your arm.

 How many injections will I receive each session?